Build Manager Instructions

 - hypotutils

-This definition list will be used in the experiment build configuration file, but also by the CSAID teams building the share packages in a global solve.
+This definition list will be used in the experiment build configuration file, but also by the SCD teams building the shared packages in a global solve.

 These YAML [2] files will contain a dictionary named packages, mapping package names to requirements lists, for example: